 Fast passes give you a return time to a ride so when you come back you stand in a faster line.
 It does not give you a pass to the front of the line.
 But it does drastically shorten your line.
 You can only get one fast pass at a time and not all rides have fast passes.
 If your child has a must-go-on-ride-or-the-day-isn’t-complete, make sure to get a fast pass first thing in the morning.
 Disneyland often runs out of fast passes on really busy days.

-There’s now an app you can use to get fast passes digitally and save you time and energy running to get a hard copy of the fast passes.
+There’s now the Disney Max Pass app you can use to get fast passes digitally and save you time and energy running to get a hard copy of the fast passes.

 4. Order food on the app

 You can also order food on your app to avoid long food lines.
 You go pick your food order up at a special window.
 I’ve never tried it but it sounds heavenly.